Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Evolution Commands for Lipschitz Continuous Vector Fields

 where $g$ is the acceleration due to gravity and we abbreviate $s_x = s\, x$ and $s_v = s\, v$.
 The ball is assumed to bounce back from the ground in an elastic collision.
-This is modelled using a discrete control that checks whether $s_x=0$ and then flips the velocity.
-A guard $G=(\lambda s.\ s_x\geq 0)$ prevents any motion below the ground.
+This is modelled using a discrete control, which checks for $s_x=0$ and then flips the velocity.
+A guard $G=(\lambda s.\ s_x\geq 0)$ precludes any motion below the ground.
 The system is modelled by the hybrid program~\cite{Platzer10}

-where $\isa{skip}$ denotes the program that does not alter the state (represented by $1$ in $\MKA$).
+where $\isa{skip}$ denotes the program that maps each state to itself (represented by $1$ in $\MKA$).
 Its correctness specification is

 We also need the loop invariant

 which uses a variant of energy conservation with $m$ cancelled out.

 The first step of our verification proof shows that $P\le I$ and $I\le Q$.
 The first inequality holds because $\frac{1}{2} 0^2 = 0 = h - h$; the second one because $0\le s_x$ appears both in $I$ and in $Q$ and because $s_x \le h$ is guaranteed by $g(h-s_x)\ge 0$, which holds as $\frac{1}{2}s_v^2 \ge 0$.
 With transitivity and isotonicity of boxes, we can thus bring the correctness specification into the form $I \leq|\mathsf{Ball}]I$.